Best Industrial Laser Cutters: 2023 Buyer’s Guide

 - Cutting area: 395 x 750 mm

-Sitting as the biggest machine on our list, the OMTech 70 W is a beast of a machine, meant for those intending to handle larger projects.
+Sitting as the largest laser cutter on our list, the OMTech 70 W is a beast of a machine, meant for those intending to handle larger projects.

 OMTech takes pride in building communities and making its machines accessible, and it does this by providing some serious hardware.
 With an integrated power supply, the AF1630-70 offers increased speed, performance, and cutting power.